Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/03-Behavioral-PatternsPt.1/Lesson3.md

 ...take a peek at `UIResponder's` properties, especially `next: UIResponder?` variable...

-3. Repeat the same investigative process for `ViewController` class.
+3. Repeat the same investigative process for the `ViewController` class.

 **Q:** What does this tell you about the relationship between these two objects with respect to the Responder Chain?